jckail/portfolio/README.md

    - It uses custom components and styling to create an attractive layout
    - Implements a dark/light mode toggle for user preference
    - Displays sections for Experience, Skills, and Achievements
+   - Generates content dynamically at runtime, making the website highly adaptable and easy to update

 3. The application uses environment variables (e.g., `API_URL`) to configure the connection between frontend and backend.

 4. Docker is used to package both frontend and backend into a single container, simplifying deployment.

+### Particles.js Integration

+The frontend incorporates particles.js to create dynamic, interactive backgrounds, enhancing the visual appeal of the website.
+Special thanks to Vincent Garreau for creating this amazing library.
+You can find more about particles.js at https://vincentgarreau.com/particles.js/

 ## Local Development